Plots estimated smooths from a fitted GAM model in a similar way to

 will be set internally towidths = 1

-to accomodate plots of smooths that use a fixed aspect ratio.- projection
+to accommodate plots of smooths that use a fixed aspect ratio.- crs

 logical; wrap plots as a patchwork?
 If